Satvik123/Sales_analysis-/README.md

 # Sales_analysis-
-I analyzed and drew insights from sales data of an electronics store using pandas and matplotlib libraries.
+I analyzed and drew meaningful insights from sales data of an electronics store using pandas and matplotlib libraries.